T-62: Israel

 Before 1973, Israeli intelligence confirmed T-62 tanks had arrived in Egypt.
 In response, Israeli commandos raided Egyptian positions in order to capture the tanks and analyze them.
-During the Yom Kippur war, the T-62 was an effective adversary for Israeli Patton and Centurion main battle tanks armed with 105 mm tank guns.
+During the Yom Kippur War, the T-62 was an effective adversary for Israeli Patton and Centurion main battle tanks armed with 105 mm tank guns.
 The T-62 had an advantage in its better night-fighting capability, but Syrian losses were heavy.

 The Israelis captured hundreds of these tanks from the Syrians in 1973, and put some of them into service as the Tiran-3.
 About 120 Tiran-3 were modernised and received the designation Tiran-6.
 Only a small number were converted because the new US-made M60 main battle tanks started arriving in Israel.

 A small tank brigade consisting of two enlarged tank regiments, each equipped with 46 Tiran-6 tanks, was formed.
 The Tiran-6 is used by reserve units.
 The Israelis have sold the rest to assorted countries.

 Israel sent a number of captured T-62 tanks to the U.S. Army and Germany for examination purposes.

 Iraq

 In 1974, the Iraqi Army acquired 100 T-62s and 600 more in 1976, which were delivered through to 1979.
 In 1982 a further 2,150 were ordered, which were delivered through to 1989.

+Kurdish Conflict

 These tanks saw service in the Iraqi–Kurdish conflict from 1974 to 1991.

+Iran-Iraq War

 In the Iran–Iraq War, Iraqi T-62s performed well against opposing Iranian tanks, such as M47s, M48s, M60A1s and Chieftains.
 In Operation Nasr, the biggest tank battle of the war, Iran lost 214 Chieftain and M60A1 tanks, while Iraq lost 45 T-62s.
 The remaining Iranian armour turned about and withdrew.
 Approximately 200 T-62s were lost in the entire war.